Mike-B-123/startup/notes.md

   Ex: .
 (Here is an example of using a selector in JavaScript to select an element with an ID of 'my-id'.)
   - const element = document.querySelector('#my-id')

-Which of the following are true? (mark all that are true about the DOM)
+**Which of the following are true? (mark all that are true about the DOM)**
+- DOM:

-By default, the HTML span element has a default CSS display property value of:
+**By default, the HTML span element has a default CSS display property value of:**
+  -
 How would you use CSS to change all the div elements to have a background color of red?
 How would you display an image with a hyperlink in HTML?
 In the CSS box model, what is the ordering of the box layers starting at the inside and working out?